His name is Lucius Scipio Servius, or Skipio to those who call him friend.

 Planus answers with silence.

-“He fell in love with a reedy Gaul,” Castor teases.
+“He fell in love with a reedy Gaul,” Skipio teases.
 “Whose hair is the color of straw,”

-“None of that matters now,” Planus comes to a halt.
-“He’s dead.”
+“Does it matter?”
+Planus comes to a halt.
+“Now that he’s dead.”

-“Then who is currently serves my mother her midday wine?” asks Skipio.
+“Then whose serving my mother her midday wine?”
+Skipio wonders.

-Planus turns back to his friend, eyes wide like the moon.
+Planus turns to his friend, eyes wide like the moon.

 “I saw how you looked at him,” Skipio confesses.
 “So, I purchased him.”

 “He’s not yours,” Skipio clarifies, arms folded.
-“Welletrix belongs to my house, and since you’re not the sort to ravish a man, you best behave when visiting.”
+“Wellet belongs to my house, and since you’re not the sort to ravish a man, you best behave when visiting.”

 “Praise the Fates,” Planus laughs.
 “I’m going to write him this very day,”

-“I told you, no!”
-Castor retreats, holding his neck.
-“No more,”
+“I told you,” Castor retreats, holding his neck.
+“No more!”

-“We said many things to each other these past years,” Castor gasps.
-“Your brutal love felt exciting at first, but now it just hurts.”
+“We said many things to each other these past years,” Castor whispers, his back against the rocks.
+“Your brutal love felt exciting at first, but now it just hurts,”

-Skipio grabs for him again, but the pretty lancer pulls his dagger.
+Skipio reaches for him, but the pretty lancer pulls his dagger.

-“Does our leader know of your lust for men?”
+Skipio huffs, then says, “Does he know of your lust for men?”

-“I told him last month when he saw your teeth marks on my backside.”
-Castor’s fearful eyes seek witnesses.
+“I told him last month in the showers when he saw your teeth marks on my backside.”
+Castor’s fearful eyes again seek witnesses.
 “I revealed my carnal habits because I knew you’d use them against me,”

 “Lord Vitus was told of my wounds without being told of my name.”
 Castor lowers the knife.
 “He said no self-respecting Roman would allow himself used in such a way,”

-“If nothing binds our bodies, then steer clear of me,”
+“If nothing binds our bodies,” he snaps, a tempest growing in his groin.
+“Then steer clear of me,”

 “Don’t be like this, please,” Castor begs.